marcomarino123/magnopy/docs/source/contribute/origin-upstream.rst

 We refer to the magnopy repository under **your** personal account as the **Origin** repository.

-During the development it is the repository that you will be pushing your changes to.
+During the development process it is the repository that you will be pushing your changes to.
 Once the feature you're working on is ready, you will create a pull request from the **Origin** repository to the **Upstream** repository.

 .. _contribute_origin-upstream_upstream: